Guide-de-bonne-pratique-du-brûleur-de-chandelle Coton Corail

 The secrets of ideal combustion.

-LIGHT A CANDLE WITH A WOODEN WICK.
+LIGHT A CANDLE WITH A WOOD WICK.

 PRECAUTIONS TO TAKE